zitadel/zitadel/docs/docs/quickstarts/login/nextjs.md

 Now we can start editing the homepage by modifying `pages/index.tsx`.

-Add this snippet your file.
+Add this snippet to your file.
 This code gets your auth session from next-auth.
 If you are authenticated, it renders a Logout button.
 If you aren't, it shows a Signup button.

 Note that the `signIn` method requires the id of the provider we provided earlier.
 It also lets you add a callback URL.
 If login is successful,
 Auth Next will redirect you to the specified route.

 ```ts